seanpm2001/SoftMicro/OldVersions/README/English/1/5-100/README.txt

 Drapes ME (Mistake Edition) will be similar to Windows ME, but will be far less stable, and will be the most unstable release of Drapes.

+Aren't we all?
+See, Drapes ME is already letting its self-deprecating escape its compounds (everything it touches becomes a mistake)

 </details> <!-- End of Drapes ME section !-->

 #### Drapes 2000